Q: Where can I register to vote?

 Q: What documents do I need to register?

 A: You will need to provide proof of age, citizenship, and residency.
 You must also provide a photo ID that proves your identity.
 In most cases, a current, valid NH driver's license with a Stratham street address will satisfy these requirements.
 If you were not born in the US, you will need to provide a US passport or naturalization papers to prove citizenship.
-If you are unable to provide any of the above documents, we have affidavits that you may sign, under penalty of perjury, that the information you are providing to us is true and accurate.
+If you are unable to provide any of the above documents, we have affidavits that you may sign for age and citizenship, under penalty of perjury, that the information you are providing to us is true and accurate.
+You do have to provide proof of Residency.
+You can call us for further information regarding acceptable documents for Residency, as well as a special affadavit that is allowed if within 30 days of an election.

 Q: What if I was not born in the United States?